Home » Can Parrots Eat Mint Leaves?

 • Cognitive issues.

-Some of the beneficial things about mint for parrots include:
+The health benefits of mint for parrots include:

 Thymol:Reduces anxiety and digestive issues.